Do you ever feel like your body is running on high alert, but at the same time, you’re completely drained?

 If you feel wired but exhausted at the same time, your nervous system is likely stuck in a state of chronic stress (fight-or-flight).
 This keeps your body activated while draining your energy, creating the feeling of being both alert and exhausted at once.

-What “Wired But Tired” Actually Means
+What Does “Wired But Tired” Mean?

 What’s Happening Inside Your Nervous System